JacksonLLee/cls-proceedings/readme.md

 2. The Python package PyPDF2 (https://pypi.python.org/pypi/PyPDF2)

-    We need this to manipulate PDF files in Python.
+    We need this package to manipulate PDF files in Python:
-    Since PyPDF2 is distributed through PyPI,
-    if you are on Ubuntu (or similar Linux/Unix-based systems) with `pip3`, do this (or equivalent):

     ```
     $ python -m pip install PyPDF2